oraqlle/cpp-book/src/home.md

 _by Tyler Swann_

-This book assumes you are at least using a C++11 compliant compiler but concepts and practices from C++11 to C++20 will be covered.
+This book assumes you are using a C++17 compliant compiler but concepts and topics from later standards are also covered, notably C++20.
 See the ["Installation"](getting-started/installation.md) page of the _"Getting Started"_ Chapter for more details.